ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 #### Deploy Bluecompute to Paid Cluster

-##### Easy way
-We created a couple of handy scripts to deploy the Bluecompute chart for you.
+We created a couple of handy scripts to deploy the Bluecompute Stack for you.
 Please run the following command.

   ```
-  # This script will install Bluecompute Chart
+  # This script will install Bluecompute Stack
   # If you don't provide a cluster name, then it will try to get an
   # existing cluster for you, though it is not guaranteed to be the one
   # that you intended to deploy to.
 So use CAREFULLY.
+  #
+  # If any individual components fail to install, or a timeout occurs
+  # feel free to re-run the script and it will continue where it left off

   $ ./install_bluecompute.sh <cluster-name> <Optional:bluemix-space-name> <Optional:bluemix-api-key>
   ```

-Once the actual install of Bluecompute takes place, it takes about 3-5 minutes to finish and show debug output.
+Once the actual install of Bluecompute takes place, it takes about 10 minutes to be fully deployed.
 So it might look like it's stuck, but it's not.
 Once you start to see output, look for the `Bluecompute was successfully installed!` text in green, which indicates that the deploy was successful and cleanup of jobs and installation pods will now take place.

+At the very end you will get a **URL** to access the **Bluecompute Web App**.
 That's it! **Bluecompute is now installed** in your Kubernetes Cluster.
 To see the Kubernetes dashboard, run the following command:

   `$ kubectl proxy`